-- If the child is in need under s.17 of the Children Act 1989 (including when a child is a young carer and or subject to a private fostering arrangement). - Or if the child needs protection under s.47 of the Children Act 1989 where they are experiencing significant harm, or likely to experience significant harm.
+- If the child is in need under s.17 of the Children Act 1989 (including when a child is a young carer and or subject to a private fostering arrangement); - or if the child is in need of protection under s.47 of the Children Act 1989 where they are experiencing significant harm, or likely to experience significant harm.

 Referrals in these cases should be made by the DSL (or Deputy DSLs) to Children's Social Care in the local authority in which that child resides.
-The list of safeguarding contacts and other key agencies are listed in Appendix B.
+The list of safeguarding contact and other key agencies are listed in Appendix B.